awuersch/cb-lxc-dockerfiles/README.md

 in LXC containers.
 The default user of an LXC container under Crostini has UID and GID 1000.

+### "Me" has Sudo Rights to Switch to Root

-A related decision is to give `sudo` power to the local user, so the local user can switch to root when needed.
+The local user can switch to root when needed.

 We enter
 many containers